Manage audit logs within StarRocks via AuditLoader

 `returnRows` BIGINT COMMENT "Row count of the result",

-`memCostBytes` BIGINT COMMENT "Memory cost for query in bytes",
+`memCostBytes` BIGINT COMMENT "Memory cost in bytes",

-`stmtId` INT COMMENT "Incremental SQL statement ID",
+`stmtId` BIGINT COMMENT "Incremental SQL statement ID",

 `isQuery` TINYINT COMMENT "If the SQL is a query (0 and 1)",

-`stmt` VARCHAR(1048576) COMMENT "Original SQL statement",
+`stmt` VARCHAR(1048576) COMMENT "Original SQL statement.
+Since AuditLoader v3.0.1",

-`digest` VARCHAR(32) COMMENT "Slow SQL fingerprint",
+`digest` VARCHAR(32) COMMENT "Slow SQL fingerprint, calculated only if enable_compute_all_query_digest=true.
+Since AuditLoader v3.0.1",

 ) ENGINE = OLAP